 Additional information may be acquired from PCA.
 Contact Us for all enquiries.

-Research in 2013 and 2014 was through explorations into underexplored parts of the main granitic islands, which was a significant aspect of the GEF-funded 'Key Biodiversity Areas' project.
-Some very interesting discoveries have been made, e.g. of species which have not been seen since the late 19th Century, and including at least two new endemic fern species and also a new sedge species.
+Research in 2013 and 2014 was through explorations into under-explored parts of the main granitic islands, which was a significant aspect of the GEF-funded 'Key Biodiversity Areas' project.
+Some very interesting discoveries were made, including new and very rare species of flowering plants, ferns, and invertebrates.